great-expectations/great_expectations/docs/reference/core_concepts/checkpoints_and_actions.rst

 **Configuration Defaults and Parameter Override Behavior**

 Checkpoint configurations follow a nested pattern, where more general keys provide defaults for more specific ones.
-For instance, any required validation dictionary keys (e.g. ``expectation_suite_name``) can be specified at the top-level (i.e. peers with the validations list), serving as runtime defaults.
+For instance, any required validation dictionary keys (e.g. ``expectation_suite_name``) can be specified at the top-level (i.e. at the same level as the validations list), serving as runtime defaults.
 Starting at the earliest reference template, if a configuration key is re-specified, its value can be appended, updated, replaced, or cause an error when redefined.

   *Replaced*
     * ``name``